Battle of Kapyong: Night battle

+The two companies of the US 74th Engineer Combat Battalion encamped adjacent to 3 RAR on the hillside had witnessed Ferguson's departure.
+Mistaking his movement as a general retreat, they fled the battlefield on foot, abandoning their trucks and equipment.

+During Ferguson's withdrawal, two 3 RAR soldiers were left behind and were subsequently captured by the PVA.
+Signaller Private Horace Madden was later posthumously awarded the George Cross, following his death from malnutrition and ill-treatment.

-Cpt.
-Gerke, in charge of 3 RAR battalion HQ defence, was unaware that Ferguson had removed himself and his staff from the battlefield, and was searching for Ferguson around the battlefield area, concerned about his disappearance.
-At 6:00 a.m., Gerke was approached by a jeep from Ferguson's new HQ location, who announced, "Bug-out!
+Captain Gerke, in charge of 3 RAR battalion HQ defence, was unaware that Ferguson had removed himself and his staff from the battlefield, and was searching for Ferguson around the battlefield area, concerned about his disappearance.
+At 06:00, Gerke was approached by a jeep from Ferguson's new HQ location, who announced, "Bug-out!
 Battalion HQ is back down the road."
 Gerke ordered his men to withdraw gradually, moving one vehicle at a time back along the road, as those that remained provided covering fire.
 The departure was successfully completed, and with 3 RAR Headquarters Company finally assembled inside the Middlesex perimeter, Gerke was then ordered to secure a key ford across the Kapyong River, 2 km east, as a possible withdrawal route for the battalion should it later have to retire from Hill 504.